Expressive suppression: Gender differences

 Men and women do not equally utilize expressive suppression.
-Typically, men show less facial expression and employ more expressive suppression than do women.
-This behavior difference rooted in gender difference can be traced back to social norms that are taught to children at a young age.
-Young boys are implicitly taught that "big boys don't cry," which is a lesson that encourages the suppression of emotional behavior in masculine individuals.
+Typically, men show less facial expression and employ more expressive suppression than women do.
+This behavior difference rooted in gender differences can be traced back to social norms that are taught to children at a young age.
+At a young age, boys are implicitly taught that having emotional reactions makes them weak, which is a lesson that encourages the suppression of emotional behavior in masculine individuals.
 This suppression is a result of "the punishment and consequent conditioned inhibition of all expression of a given emotion".
 If a masculine individual expresses an undesirable emotion and society responds by punishing that behavior, that masculine individual will learn to suppress the socially unacceptable behavior.
 On the other hand, feminine individuals do not experience the same societal pressure to the same extent to suppress their emotional expressions.
 Because feminine individuals are not as pressured to keep their emotions concealed, most do not feel the need to suppress them.
 However, there are exceptions.